Queendom (TV series): Ratings

-Spin-off
+Spin-offs

 On March 5, 2020, Mnet confirmed that Road to Kingdom (로드 투 킹덤) would begin filming in the middle of March, with the lineup to be confirmed.
 It was confirmed to be aired beginning at the end of April, with the show being hosted again by Lee Da-hee and Jang Sung-kyu.
 On March 20, Mnet confirmed the show's lineup would consist of Pentagon, ONF, Golden Child, The Boyz, Verivery, Oneus and TOO.
 The show began airing from April 30 and ended on June 18.

 Kingdom: Legendary War, aired from April 1, 2021, and ended on June 3, 2021.

 On January 26, 2023, Mnet announced a spin-off of the series titled Queendom Puzzle, scheduled to premiere in the first half of 2023.
+It premiered on June 13 and ended on August 15.
+Queendom Puzzle features 26 girl group members (originally 28) who are in active or inactive Kpop groups competing to be in the final lineup for a new project girl group.

+On June 26, 2024, Mnet confirmed that Season 2 of Road to Kingdom, later titled Road to Kingdom: Ace of Ace, will be launched in the second half of 2024, and that the Road to Kingdom series would be re-branded as a standalone program, rather than a prequel to Kingdom.